Summer 2019’s Best Beds: 30-Second Summary

 Because Amerisleep uses advanced materials for deeper sleep and faster recovery, they’ve also attracted the attention of top athletes.
-For example, two-time Pro Bowl defensive tackle Calais Campbell loves sleeping on his Amerisleep so much he posted a picture of his bedroom on Instagram.
+For example, star defensive tackle Calais Campbell loves sleeping on his Amerisleep so much he posted a picture of his bedroom on Instagram.

-Lastly, Amerisleep has five mattress firmness levels, ranging from firm to soft, so if the medium-firm AS2 isn’t a match for your sleep style then you should look into one of their other options.
+So you can see why the Amerisleep AS2 is the clear winner for best bed of the summer.
+Lastly, Amerisleep also has five mattress firmness levels, ranging from firm to soft, so if the medium-firm AS2 isn’t a match for your sleep style then you should look into one of their other options.

 What You Need to Know to Get the Best Mattress This Summer